rajbaibhav/broker_flow/README.md

 - **AI Copilot** - Gemini-powered analysis and strategy recommendations
 - **Priority Engine** - Configurable scoring algorithm for renewal urgency

+## Architecture Overview

+BrokerFlow follows a frontend-first, connector-inspired architecture designed for renewal orchestration rather than data storage.

+- The application is a React + TypeScript single-page application.

+- Renewal data is represented as structured objects suitable for broker workflows.

+- The Priority Engine computes renewal urgency using configurable, explainable weights.

+- The AI Copilot generates insights on-demand from structured renewal context.

+- No documents are uploaded, indexed, or persisted in any external database.

+This architecture focuses on decision support and workflow orchestration, not record duplication.

+## Security & Privacy Notes
+BrokerFlow is designed with insurance data sensitivity in mind.

+- No policy documents, emails, or attachments are stored by the application.

+- AI analysis runs only when explicitly triggered by the user.

+- API keys (e.g., Gemini) are entered at runtime and are not committed to the repository.

+- The application avoids background data ingestion and long-term storage.

+- All generated insights are ephemeral and session-based.

+This approach reduces data exposure and aligns with strict compliance requirements.

+## Connector-First & AI Usage Statement
+# Important Compliance Statement

+BrokerFlow does not use document ingestion, RAG (Retrieval-Augmented Generation), embeddings, or vector databases.

+The AI Copilot operates using a connector-first, in-context synthesis approach, where:

+- Only structured, user-visible renewal data is used as input

+- No external documents are read, stored, or indexed

+- AI outputs are generated in real time and discarded after use

+This design ensures transparency, explainability, and regulatory safety.

 ## Quick Start

 1. **Install dependencies:**